 Mitigation Strategy

-SCE’s approach to mitigate for impacts to sensitive biological resources due to construction of the Project is to restore temporarily impacted areas on BLM-administered lands consistent with Conservation and Management Action (CMA) LUPA-BIO-7 and LUPA-BIO-8 in the Desert Renewable Energy Conservation Plan Land Use Plan Amendment (DRECP LUPA; BLM 2016).
+SCE’s approach to mitigate for impacts to sensitive biological resources due to construction of the Project is to restore temporarily impacted areas on BLM-administered lands consistent with Conservation and Management Action (CMA) LUPA-BIO-7 and LUPA-BIO-8 in the Desert Renewable Energy Conservation Plan (DRECP) Land Use Plan Amendment (LUPA; BLM 2016).
 The environmental measures for this Project will generally be applied Project-wide and include erosion control, soil stabilization, and restoration of areas supporting native vegetation that are temporarily impacted by the Project.

 Temporary Project disturbance areas requiring restoration will be treated as “restoration areas”.
 The term “restoration area”, as used in this HRP, reflects those areas that are subject to required restoration activities.
 Restoration areas are subject to quantifiable performance standards or targets (e.g., vegetation cover and species diversity).
 Quantitative monitoring will be conducted to document the progress of restoration areas in meeting performance targets.
 In addition, qualitative and quantitative monitoring will be conducted to assess maintenance needs, verify whether site stabilization has been achieved, and record the status of invasive plants in the site and the effectiveness of weed abatement measures.

-Temporary impacts in areas dominated by non-native species will be revegetated with appropriate native species following initial treatments identified in the Project’s IPMP.
-Temporary impacts to all other categories of land such as private lands or disturbed areas (e.g., agricultural lands, existing roads, OHV trails, grazing areas, trash/dump site, etc.) shall only be subject to the requirements of the Storm Water Pollution Prevention Plan (SWPPP) and the Invasive Plant Management Plan.
+Temporary impacts in areas dominated by non-native species will be revegetated with appropriate native species following initial treatments identified in the Project’s Invasive Plant Management Plan (IPMP).
+Temporary impacts to all other categories of land such as private lands or disturbed areas (e.g., agricultural lands, existing roads, off-highway vehicle (OHV) trails, grazing areas, trash/dump site, etc.) shall only be subject to the requirements of the Storm Water Pollution Prevention Plan (SWPPP) and the Invasive Plant Management Plan.
 No additional goals, objectives, or success criteria regarding habitat condition are required for these sites.

 Temporary impacts in barren areas may not be subject to restoration requirements if the site is naturally barren, but site stabilization measures will be implemented in accordance with the EPL Project SWPPP.
 The HRP does not apply to private land.
 Temporary impacts on private lands would be addressed according to landowner requirements.